 I would invest the other half in a Stocks and Shares ISA.
 There is no tax relief on ISA contributions, but any money I withdraw in future will be free of income tax and capital gains tax.
 Together, pensions and ISAs make a tax efficient blend.

 With no savings at 40, taking urgent action is vital.
 My calculations suggest I could still enjoy my retirement.
 The most important thing is to get started.
 The next most important thing is sticking to my plan.

 The post No savings at 40?
-I’d start investing £10 a day in UK shares now to retire on a passive income appeared first on The Motley Fool UK.
+Here’s how I’d start building wealth for my retirement appeared first on The Motley Fool UK.

 Harvey Jones has no position in any of the shares mentioned.
 The Motley Fool UK has no position in any of the shares mentioned.
 Views expressed on the companies mentioned in this article are those of the writer and therefore may differ from the official recommendations we make in our subscription services such as Share Advisor, Hidden Winners and Pro.
 Here at The Motley Fool we believe that considering a diverse range of insights makes us better investors.